There is finally an answer to 'how long have we been in lockdown in the UK?' as the government have now announced when the restrictions will end.

 How long have we been in lockdown in the UK?

-When does the new lockdown start in England?
+When did lockdown 3 start in England?

 When will the UK lockdown end - how long will the UK lockdown rules stay in force?

 The UK lockdown started to end on March 8, when the first set of restrictions were lifted under the government's roadmap out of lockdown.
 This is when kids were able to go back to school, people were about to meet another person on a park bench for a drink or picnic for the first time and care home residents were able to have one regular visitor.

 In a statement to the House of Commons, the prime minister said that the plan was going to "cautiously but irreversibly" take the country out of lockdown.
 While the hope was for all social restrictions to end on June 21, this was delayed by one month.
 This means that lockdown ended on July 19 2021.

 The PM said at the time, "With appropriate mitigations we will aim to remove all legal limits on social contact, and on weddings and other life events.
 We will re-open everything up to and including nightclubs."

 The lockdown easing plan works in four steps, with at least a five-week break between each of the steps to allow time for the data to catch up.
 If four criteria are not met at each stage, then the rules can't be lifted any further.
 These criteria are:

 - Evidence must show the vaccines remain effective in reducing hospitalisations and deaths.

 - Infection rates cannot risk a surge in hospitalisations, which would put unsustainable pressure on the NHS.